Energy Research Networks

 (Copyright: imaginima/iStock)

-The energy research networks represent Germany’s broad research scene in the fields of bioenergy, buildings and neighbourhoods, renewable energy sources, industry and commerce, power grids, hydrogen and systems analysis.
+The energy research networks represent Germany’s broad research scene in the fields of bioenergy, buildings and neighbourhoods, renewable energy sources, industry and commerce, power grids, hydrogen, systems analysis, energy transition and society.

 The networks were established as dialogue-oriented forums for exchange between research, politics, and industry and are supported by the Federal Ministry for Economic Affairs and Climate Action (BMWK).
 They promote the transfer of energy research findings to practical applications, offer opportunities to participate in energy policy issues, and increase transparency in funding policy.
 Through joint events, webinars, and opinion polls, the networks offer scope for their members to organize and run proceedings themselves.